The 10 Best Exercise Bikes

 video play icon

 This wiki has been updated 37 times since it was first published in May of 2015.
 What if we said you can get into shape and stay fit within the comfort of your own home, while saving yourself the cost and inconvenience of trips to the gym?
 These exercise bikes, which are designed in a variety of styles for any budget, will allow you to maintain a workout routine while watching your favorite TV show, movie or sporting event.
 Some even provide upper body engagement, too.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Keiser M3i